Glimpse history through old images of Bedford, in Bedfordshire, England.

 Old Pleasure Boat On Bedford River (1960s)

-This is 1960s footage of the old pleasure boat on Bedford River.
+This is 1960s footage shows the old pleasure boat on Bedford River.

 Find more locations on our Sitemap for England